planetfederal/gxp/src/doc/tutorial/editor/featuregrid.rst

     autoLoadFeatures: true

-Open up buildjs.cfg, and add plugins/FeatureGrid.js.
+At the top of app.js, add plugins/FeatureGrid.js as dependency.
 Restart the application using ant, and reload the browser.
 Now we will have a feature grid in the bottom of our application, which is initally loaded with all the states:

   .. figure:: gxp-img20.png
      :align: center